kotcrab/ocr-reader/README.md

 Assuming your text extractor is configured correctly you should automatically see that WebSocket is connected after opening text hooker page.

-If you have configured JPDB then check the `Analyze with JPDB (experimental)` to enable word highlighting.
+If you have configured JPDB then click the `Analyze with JPDB (experimental)` checkbox to enable word highlighting.
 The page tries to rate limit and won't send more than 1 request per second to JPDB.

 ### Maintenance

 JPDB results are cached in `data/.jpdb-cache`, currently it's not automatically cleared.
-You can safely delete it when app is running.
+You can safely delete it when app is not running.